 The GFC pushed the US property market into a nosedive, which in turn had a flow-on effect on Australia’s economy.

 And yet our housing market never experienced the kind of crash that the US and others did.
-This means that Australian house prices have continued to march steadily upward, making them some of the most expensive in the world.
+This means that Australian house prices have continued to march steadily upward until recently, making them some of the most expensive in the world.

 For years, the mainstream media and popular culture in Australia have pushed the idea that house prices are immune to the laws of economics, and simply cannot fall.

-In spite of this reality, property remains a popular and sound investment in the long term.
+In spite of this, property remains a popular and sound investment in the long term.
 And while property investment is not without its risks, property is often seen as a ‘stable’ option which yields better results over time.

 However, it may be that 30 years of house price rises have locked many people out of the market for good.